BetterThanTomorrow/calva-docs/docs/formatting.md

 (This particular setting is experimental and known to cause trouble together with namespaced keywords.
 Consider using `ctrl+alt+l` instead of `tab` as your formatting command, instead of enabling this setting.)

 !!!
 Note
-    The hot reloading of the config file does only work for config files inside the project directory structure.
+    The hot reloading of the config file only works for config files inside the project directory structure.

 ### Indentation rules

 The `cljfmt` indents are highly configurable.
 They, and the rest of the configuration options, are masterly detailed [here](https://github.com/weavejester/cljfmt#configuration).

-Calva is an extra good tool for experimenting with these settings. `cljfmt` doesn't care about keys in the map that it doesn't now about so you can sneak in test code there to quickly see how it will get formatted by certain rules.
+Calva is an extra good tool for experimenting with these settings. `cljfmt` doesn't care about keys in the map that it doesn't know about so you can sneak in test code there to quickly see how it will get formatted by certain rules.
 Try this, for instance:

 ```clojure
 {:remove-surrounding-whitespace? true